James Cook: Reputation and influence

 European visitors to Hawaii in the decades following Cook's death found many Hawaiians carrying fond memories of Cook.
-In the 1830s American missionaries in Hawaii discovered that Cook had been worshiped as a kind of deity, and embarked on a campaign to disparage his memory.
+In the 1830s American missionaries in Hawaii discovered that Cook had been worshipped as a kind of deity, and embarked on a campaign to disparage his memory.
 An early written history of Hawaii was derived from Hawaiian oral histories by missionary Sheldon Dibble.
 It portrayed Cook as an idolator and spreader of STDs, and greatly influenced native Hawaiian historians.

 The bicentennial of Cook's voyages in the 1970s brought a resurgence of interest and numerous commemorations.
-In the late 20th century increasing attention was given to the perspectives of Indigenous peoples and public discourse began to acknowledge the detrimental impacts of European contact on Indigenous communities.
+In the late 20th century increasing attention was given to the perspectives of indigenous peoples and public discourse began to acknowledge the detrimental impacts of European contact on indigenous communities.

 In the 21st century Cook is widely regarded as one of the greatest sea explorers.
-His voyages greatly expanded geographical knowledge and paved the way for later British engagement in the Pacific.
-But for many people – particularly indigenous people of the lands he visited – he is a symbol of the adverse consequences of European contact and colonisation.
+His voyages greatly expanded geographical knowledge and paved the way for later British engagement in the Pacific but for many people – particularly indigenous people of the lands he visited – he is a symbol of the adverse consequences of European contact and colonisation.
 Critics, such as the Native Hawaiian scholar Haunani-Kay Trask, highlight violent encounters, the spread of infectious diseases, and the claiming of indigenous lands without consent.
 (Note: The historian Frank McLynn analyses Cook's effect on indigenous peoples as an aspect of the "fatal impact" concept originated by journalist Alan Moorehead in his 1966 book The Fatal Impact: An Account of the Invasion of the South Pacific, 1767–1840.

 The Native Hawaiian scholar Haunani-Kay Trask writes: "It has often been remarked that Captain Cook brought to Hawaiʻi something the Hawaiians had never before seen.
 Iron.
 But that was not all he brought.
 He brought vermin that would in time infest the environment.
 And he brought disease that would torture and destroy the people.
 But he also brought, in himself and the minds of his men, a view of the world that could not co-exist with that of the people who would welcome him as their guest.
 He brought capitalism, he brought Western political ideas, and he brought Christianity.")
 The scholars Robert Tombs, Nicholas Thomas, and Glyndwr Williams – while acknowledging the negative impacts of the expeditions – contend that Cook should not be held responsible for the consequences of colonialist policies that were initiated after his death.